opatel15/CS163-Projects-2024Fall/_posts/2024-12-12-team27-medical-image-segmentation.md

 From a qualitative perspective, PSPNet's predictions are robust in delineating boundaries and capturing essential features, particularly for lesions with relatively distinct edges.
 However, a potential drawback is its computational complexity, stemming from the multi-scale pooling operations and the use of high-capacity backbone networks like ResNet.

 ## Conclusion
+All three models showed promising results at segmenting skin lesions, with U-Net++ being the best of the three.
+All three exhibited adequate IoU and DICE scores, especially conisdering training was only done for 20 epochs on each model.
+If run for more epochs, we expect that these models would approach similar IoU results to the model papers cited, making them much more viable in real world scenarios.

+Qualitatively looking at the results of segmenting lesions, it is clear that the essential features and boundaries are clearly defined by these models, albeit not perfectly.
+Despite this flaw, the promise of using semantic segmentation in the medical field seems clear.
+A doctor could benefit from getting a second opinion from a model trained on 100x more images than most doctors will see in their lifetime, as these models are able to pick up complicated features quicker than humans can.

+Currently, medical semantic segmentation and other deep learning approaches for tackling complex medical tasks are not widespread.
+One reason is the regulatory aspect, as it is difficult to verify that these models are safe enough to use for clinical decision support.
+The other more limiting reason is the lack of large generalizable datasets.
+Patients have unique coniditons and journeys, and their data is difficult to generate synthetically.
+Even if this data was able to be generated synthetically, some deep learning approaches run into walls when applying models trained on synthetic data, and eventually the need for generalizable real world data becomes unavoidable.

+As deep learning models become more sophisticated and entrenched in tasks, models such as the ones discussed in this paper will become much more relevant and widespread, easing clinical research and clinical decision support.

 ## Reference